 Serious illness affects couple relationships, family life and friendships.
 Sometimes the illness brings people closer; sometimes it creates distance.
 Established roles and daily routines may alter for a while.

-Having cancer can affect your relationship and sexuality in many ways.
+Having cancer can affect your sexuality in many ways.
 These always vary from person to person.
-Both partners have to adapt to the demanding situation and to new roles due to the illness.
+Sexuality is often seen as relating only to eroticism and sex.
+In reality it is much broader in scope.

 Cancer patients of childbearing age are often worried about their possibilities to have children after undergoing treatment for cancer.
 The issue is increasingly topical because nowadays a greater proportion of people who have cancer in their childhood or youth recover from the disease.